Written by: Mary Gerardine

 How much does it cost to get a real estate broker license?

-The total cost for getting a real estate broker license can amount to $300-$800.
-The cost includes the pre-license education fees, application fees, fingerprints and background check, and state broker exam fees.
+The total cost for getting a real estate broker license normally ranges between $300 and $800 — which should be enough to cover the pre-license education fees, application fees, fingerprints and background check, and state broker exam fees in your state.

 How long does it take to become a real estate broker?

-Depending on your state’s requirements, you must spend two to four years working as a real estate sales agent before you can apply for a license.
-It may take additional weeks or months to complete the required training course and pass the broker licensing exam.
+Depending on your state’s requirements, you’ll normally be expected to spend between two and four years working as a real estate sales agent before you’re eligible to apply for a broker license.

 What is the difference between a real estate agent, broker, and a Realtor?